The Role of the Cleveland Police & Crime Panel (PCP)

 The Panel will have the following powers and responsibilities:

-Membership of the Police & Crime Panel
+Membership of Cleveland Police and Crime Panel

 Agendas and Papers of Cleveland Police & Crime Panel